rfmx49/sopcast-dvr-bash/README.md

 Sopcast DVR allows you to record sopcast channels in Ubuntu.
 Schedule sopcast jobs with crontab.

+Before starting make sure that your crontab file has been created run crontab -e and make sure it shows your cron tab.

 System requirements:
 -uses zenity dialogue boxes.